A Data-Driven Edge-Preserving D-bar Method for Electrical Impedance Tomography: The CGO Sinogram

 The central idea of this study is to complement the regularized D-bar method by applying an edge-introducing image processing algorithm to a blurred EIT reconstruction.
 However, when manipulating the EIT image we need to ensure that we are improving the image.
 This is accomplished by monitoring the resulting error in a novel way (see Figure~\ref{fig:algorithmoverview}).

-The obvious approach is to monitor the data discrepancy $\|\Lambda_\sigma^\delta-\Lambda_{\sigma^\prime}\|_Y$, where $\Lambda_\sigma^\delta$ is the measured data and $\sigma^\prime$ denotes the enhanced reconstruction, but the basic observation behind our new data fidelity term is that the DN map encodes geometric information nonlinearly in a very complicated, non-intuitive, and unstable way.
+The obvious approach is to monitor the data discrepancy $\|\Lambda_\sigma^\delta-\Lambda_{\sigma^\prime}\|_Y$, where $\Lambda_\sigma^\delta$ is the measured data and $\sigma^\prime$ denotes the enhanced reconstruction, but the basic observation behind our new data fidelity term is that, for the commonly used trigonometric current patterns, the DN map encodes geometric information nonlinearly in a very complicated, non-intuitive, and often unstable way.
 For example, take a look at the three conductivities shown in the left column of Figure~\ref{fig:CGOsinogramframes}.
 They each have one circular inclusion of conductivity two embedded into a homogeneous background of unit conductivity.
 The middle column shows the matrix approximations to the DN map.
 Can you deduce the location of the inclusion from the DN map?
 We didn't think so.